valtzu/bullshit-detector/README.md

 .env file in the project root.
 This environment variable will be used at build stage so you need to rebuild image `web` whenever you change this value.
-In production, you should never use docker-compose.override.yml, instead you need to always explicitly define the yml file, e.g. `docker-compose -f docker-compose.yml up`
+In production, you should never use docker-compose.override.yml, instead you need to always explicitly define the yml file, e.g. `docker-compose -f docker-compose.yml up`.
+Also, you probably want to set up a frontend proxy to apply SSL & to get rid of port numbers in urls.

-You can also set default `ENV` in the .env file if you want other than production environment by default.